peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

     public int[] GetModificationDate()
 Gets the date and time extracted from this content disposition's "modification-date" parameter, which specifies the date of last modification of a file (RFC 2183 sec.
 2.5).
-See <see cref='PeterO.Mail.MailDateTime.ParseDateString(&#10; System.String,System.Boolean)'/> for information on the format of this method's return value.
+The parameter is parsed as though by <code>MailDateTime.ParseDateString</code> with obsolete time zones (including "GMT") allowed.
+See that method's documentation for information on the format of this method's return value.

 **Returns:**